How to get to Machu Picchu: 9 Ways to Visit the Sacred City

 • The Tickets are valid only for one day.

-How to get from Machu Picchu from Cusco: 9 ways
+How to get from Machu Picchu to Cusco: 9 ways

 1. Getting to Machu Picchu by train: Available Options

-Hopping on the train to get to visit Machu Picchu is the quickest and more comfortable option.
-I would recommend though to get to Aguas Calientes the day before your visit to the citadel so that you can enter the site early morning and see the sunrise from the Sun Gate, where all the hikers arrive as well.
+Hopping on the train to visit Machu Picchu is the quickest and most comfortable option.
+I would recommend, though, to get to Aguas Calientes the day before your visit to the citadel so that you can enter the site early in the morning and see the sunrise from the Sun Gate, where all the hikers arrive as well.
 It was foggy when I got there.
 Bummer!
 But it was still magical.

 There are three kinds of trains that you can book.
 Here they are: